-When I graduated college, I knew the career I wanted, the places I wanted to live (or not), how to write a check and how to open a bank account.
+When I graduated college, I knew the career I wanted, the places I wanted to live, how to write a check, and how to open a bank account.

-But what I didn't know could fill a book: How to negotiate a salary or balance my checkbook or how to create a budget and, more importantly, to stick to it.
+But what I didn't know could fill a book: How to negotiate a salary, balance my checkbook, or how to create a budget and, more importantly, to stick to it.
 I was a saver in high school.
 I also had few expenses, so saving was easy.
 When I had to pay for food and rent after college and I could still go out or indulge in a bit of retail therapy, I felt financially complete.
-I knew I should be saving — and I did, for vacations — but I didn't really have long-term goals.
+I knew I should be saving—and I did, for vacations—but I didn't really have long-term goals.
 Own a house?
 That seemed eons away.

 Most schools don't teach college budgeting tips.
 Not all parents think of it either, even though those parental lessons are often the last chance to impart some financial know-how before their children move into the dorm and out of their homes forever.